-Stryker tile factory helped with draining the Great Black Swamp
+Stryker tile factory helped drain the Great Black Swamp

 Draining and tiling allowed local pioneers to convert heavily forested, swampy land into productive farms.
 The area is blessed with abundant clay, providing raw material for numerous brick and tile factories established in the 1800s.

 At these facilities clay was formed into brick or tile, dried, and then baked or “fired” in kilns like the one in the center of this photograph to create finished products.